bluecaret/family-cookbook/docs/recipe/soba-noodle-soup.md

   - soup
   - soba
 excerpt: 'A warm soup with soba noodles, green onions, and mushrooms, in a dashi-based broth seasoned with soy sauce and mirin.'
+noRecipe: 'A warm soup with soba noodles, green onions, and mushrooms, in a dashi-based broth seasoned with soy sauce and mirin.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-A warm soup with soba noodles, green onions, and mushrooms, in a dashi-based broth seasoned with soy sauce and mirin.